Jalisco Mexican Food: Dishes that Will Enchant You

 Tortas ahogadas

-The ‘drowned torta‘ consists of salty bread stuffed with carnitas, onion, beans, and lemon and bathed in the hottest chili.
-Many people agree that this dish’s mixed flavors make it an authentic masterpiece.
-This dish’s origin dates from 1930.
+The drowned torta consists of salty bread stuffed with carnitas, onion, beans, and lemon and bathed in the hottest chili.
+Many agree that this dish’s mixed flavors make it an authentic masterpiece.
+The origin of this dish dates from 1930.
 The original recipe involves pork carnitas bathed in three chilies and tomatoes.
-If you want to feel part of this beautiful state, you have to try this delicacy.
+If you want to feel part of this beautiful place in Mexico, you have to try this delicacy.
 Want to taste it?
 Check out our post about spicy food! 🌶️

 mexican food in jalisco

-As you can see, Jalisco’s gastronomy is proof that people there are meat lovers.
-This dish is a beef consommé served with beans, meat, and bacon, seasoned with chopped onion, cilantro, salt, and lemon juice.
-This is a representative recipe of the gastronomy of Jalisco.
-For some years, its popularity has spread to other states, influencing the cuisine of places like Aguascalientes and Guanajuato.
+As you can see, Jalisco’s gastronomy proves that people from here are meat lovers.
+This dish is a beef consommé that has beans, meat, and bacon, with chopped onion, cilantro, salt, and lemon juice.
+This is a representative recipe for Jalisco’s gastronomy.
+For some years, its popularity has spread to other regions of Mexico, influencing the cuisine of places like Aguascalientes and Guanajuato.

-This dish is very recent since it dates only from the late ’60s or early ’70s.
-It has its origins in the San Juan de Dios market, in the Historic Center of Guadalajara.
-Moreover, it is said that people began to come here because it was one of the few places that remained in late-night hours. 🌼May interest you: Markets in Mexico Top 10.
+This dish is very recent, dating only from the late ’60s or early ’70s.
+It originated in the San Juan de Dios market in the Historic Center of Guadalajara.
+Moreover, people began to come here because it was one of the few places that remained open late. 🌼May interest you: Markets in Mexico Top 10.

 guadalajara dishes